awalford16/awalford16.github.io/pages/docs/networking/firewalld.md

 ## What is Firwalld

+Firewalld is the default firewall management tool for RHEL and Fedora Linux distributions.
+It simplifies the IPTables tool by separating the firewall into "zones" and then assigning interfaces to specific zones.
+The rules themselves are then assigned to zones to specify which traffic can pass to which zone, and how to treat packets coming in and out of that zone.

 ## Zones

 Interfaces on a host can be assigned different zones which can help determine which side of the firewall they sit on.
 The default list of zones are: